yurisim/demos/tutorial.md

         plugins: [ApolloServerPluginLandingPageLocalDefault()],
         autoSchemaFile: true,
       }),
     ```

     - Import any missing packages, note that the `import { ApolloServerPluginLandingPageLocalDefault } from 'apollo-server-core';` will not autoimport, you will have to manually import it.
-    - Execute `nx generate @nrwl/nest:resource department --project=prisma-api --language=ts --type=graphql-code-first --no-interactive` on the terminal or feel free to use the nx console if you feel more comfortable with that
+    - Execute `nx generate @nrwl/nest:resource department --project=prisma-api --language=ts --type=graphql-code-first --no-interactive` on the terminal or feel free to use the nx console if you feel more comfortable.
     - Now delete the entities and dto folders in `apps\prisma-api\src\department`
       - We will be using the prisma generated files instead
-    - Execute the command on the terminal `npx env-cmd -f apps/prisma-api/.env npx prisma migrate dev --schema=apps\prisma-api\prisma\schema.prisma --name demo`
+    - Execute this command on the terminal `npx env-cmd -f apps/prisma-api/.env npx prisma migrate dev --schema=apps\prisma-api\prisma\schema.prisma --name demo`
     - Remove the entity and dto imports from the `department.service.ts` and `department.resolver.ts` file
     - In `department.resolver.ts` delete all the methods except for findAll(), and createDepartment()
       - Replace the findOne() method with the following